menictas/menictas.github.io/_pages/about.md

 ## Bio

-I am a postdoctoral researcher within Professor Susan Murphy's Statistical Reinforcement Lab in the Department of Statistics at Harvard University.
-Prior to this, I was ...
+I am a postdoctoral researcher within the Department of Statistics at Harvard University.

 ## Research Interests